Hack4Eugene/hack-4-cause-2019-plan/docs/team-onboarding.md

 - [ ] add the MIT license to the repo
 - [ ] someone on the team forks the repo to get started.
 - [ ] have a tech mentor show them how to add contributors to their forked repo
+- [ ] Open a pull request and have them work from that branch and submit the PR
 - [ ] coding begins!

 ## short challenge names / full names